LucWerkhoven/SSP/README.md

 # SSP
-A Self Service Portal, uses Ansible and Vagrant to deploy various kind of VMs.
+A Self Service Portal, uses Ansible and Vagrant to deploy various kinds of VMs.

 Requirements:
 - Virtualbox v6.1